dgadams/piaware/README.md

     -  exposes ports 8080 http.
 - piaware 9.0.1
     - built from flightware source.
+## Tags
+- ***Latest*** - latest stable build
+- ***Experimental*** - Experimental build with Dockerfile.experimental.
+Shrinks the size of the image down to 88.5 MB from 181 MB but still testing.

+## Notes
+- Problem - Not sure experimental version is communicating fully with FlightAware.
+Green icons do not appear on status page.
 ### Usually run using docker compose yml file:
 ```
 name: piaware